xzhxzhxzhxzhxzh/ML-Projects/README.md

 The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) are labeled subsets of the 80 million tiny images dataset.
 The CIFAR-10 dataset consists of 60000 coloured images in 10 classes, where each image has a dimension of 32x32.
 There are 50000 training images and 10000 test images.
 The validation set is taken from training set with probability 20%.

 ### MNIST
-The MNIST database is a large database of handwritten digits that are labeled by true digits they represent.
-Each handwritten digit is shown on a grayscale picture
+The MNIST database is a large database of handwritten digits that are shown on a grayscale picture with a dimension of 28x28 and labeled by true digits they represent.
 The MNIST database contains 60,000 training images and 10,000 testing images.

-The CIFAR-10 dataset consists of 60000 coloured images in 10 classes, where each image has a dimension of 32x32.
-There are 50000 training images and 10000 test images.
 The validation set is taken from training set with probability 20%.

 ## File Architecture

 ## Result evaluation